0raju/filtering_eyelink1000_data/README.md

 This is the source code for our research titled - Filtering Eye-Tracking Data From an EyeLink 1000: Comparing Heuristic, Savitzky-Golay, IIR and FIR Digital Filters.
-Paper is published in JEMR -https://bop.unibe.ch/JEMR/article/view/9888 Everything needed to recreate the analysis and regenerate the figures is included.
+The paper is published in JEMR -https://bop.unibe.ch/JEMR/article/view/9888.
+Everything needed to recreate the analysis and regenerate the figures is included.

 **Cite**